-Q .
-Kathy broke out of jail, five years for illegal sentence-joining was just too much for her. А. incorrect.
+${\it Q}$.
+Kathy broke out of jail, five years for illegal sentence-joining was just too much for her.

+A. incorrect.
 Kathy broke out of jail; five years for illegal sentence-joining was just too much for her.
 The comma can't unite two complete thoughts.
 Change it to a semicolon and you're in business.
 An alternate correction: Kathy broke out of jail because five years for illegal sentence-joining was just too much for her.
 The because connects the two ideas correctly.

-36. - The grammarian-in-chief used to work for the Supreme Court, therefore his word was law 37.
-His nickname, "Mr. Grammar," which had been given to him by the court clerks, was not a source of pride for him.
-Nevertheless, he did not criticize those who used the term, as long as they did so politely 39.
-He often wore a lab coat embroidered with parts of speech, for he was truly devoted to the field of grammar.
-40. Kathy's escape wounded him deeply; he ordered the grammar cops to arrest her as soon as possible.
-41. Kathy hid in a basket of dirty laundry, then she held her breath as the truck passed the border.
+36. The grammarian-in-chief used to work for the Supreme Court, therefore his word was law.

+37. His nickname, "Mr. Grammar," which had been given to him by the court clerks, was not a source of pride for him.

+38. Nevertheless, he did not criticize those who used the term, as long as they did so politely.

+- 39. He often wore a lab coat embroidered with parts of speech, for he was truly devoted to the field of grammar. - 40.
+Kathy's escape wounded him deeply; he ordered the grammar cops to arrest her as soon as possible. - 41.
+Kathy hid in a basket of dirty laundry, then she held her breath as the truck passed the border.

-42. - Kathy passed the border of sanity some time ago, although she is able to speak in complete sentences if she really tries.
-43. - She's attracted to sentence fragments, which appeal to something in her character.
-"Finish what you start," her mother often exclaimed, "You don't know when you're going to face a grammar judge."
+13. She's attracted to sentence fragments, which appeal to something in her character.
+1 4.
+"Finish what you start," her mother often exclaimed, "You don't know when you're goir to face a grammar judge."
 45. While she is free, Kathy intends to burn grammar textbooks for fuel.
-46. Grammar books burn exceptionally well, nevertheless, some people prefer history texts for fuel.
-47. History books create a satisfactory snap and crackle while they are burning, the flames are also a nice shade of orange.
-Because she loves history, Kathy rejected The Complete History of the Grammatical World , she burned Participles and You instead.
-49. Participles and You, a bestseller for more than two years, sizzled, therefore it gave off a lot of heat.
+I6 .
+Grammar books burn exceptionally well, nevertheless, some people prefer history text for fuel.
+17. History books create a satisfactory snap and crackle while they are burning, the flames are also a nice shade of orange.
+18. Because she loves history, Kathy rejected The Complete History of the Grammatical World , she burned Participles and You instead.
+19. Participles and You , a bestseller for more than two years, sizzled, therefore it gave off a lot of heat.

-5 0.
-Kathy found a few sentence fragments in the ash pile, but she disposed of them quickly
+50. Kathy found a few sentence fragments in the ash pile, but she disposed of them quickly.